H.R. 6597: LET’S Protect Workers Act

 Union retaliation can cost up to $100,000

-Unfair labor practices could carry civil penalties up to $50,000 per violation.
-Certain repeat violations within 5 years — including cases tied to firing a worker or causing serious economic harm — could reach $100,000.
+Unfair labor practices would carry civil penalties up to $50,000 per violation.
+Certain repeat violations within 5 years — including cases tied to firing a worker or causing serious economic harm — would reach $100,000.

 5

-A director or officer could face personal liability for an unfair labor practice if that person directed it, committed it, set the policy behind it, or knew about it and failed to prevent it.
+Directors and officers could face personal liability for an unfair labor practice if they directed it, committed it, set the policy behind it, or knew about it and failed to prevent it.

 6